gitkraken/gitkraken-client-docs/gitkraken-client/pushing-and-pulling.md

 Pushing attempts to upload any new commits to the remote branch, then fast-forward the remote to bring it up to date with the local repo.

 If the remote branch cannot be fast-forwarded, the push will be refused.
-If this is the case, GitKraken Client will provide the option to _Pull (fast-forward if possible)_, or <button class='button button--danger button--ui button--nolink'>Force Push</button>.
+If this is the case, GitKraken Desktop will provide the option to _Pull (fast-forward if possible)_, or <button class='button button--danger button--ui button--nolink'>Force Push</button>.

 <div class='callout callout--warning'>
     <p><strong>Caution:</strong> Forcing a push is considered destructive because it overwrites the remote branch by replacing it with the local branch.</p>
 </div>

-If the branch pushed does not exist on the remote, GitKraken Client will prompt you to name and create the new remote branch.
+If the branch pushed does not exist on the remote, GitKraken Desktop will prompt you to name and create the new remote branch.
 This is typically the fork name followed by a slash, and the branch name. i.e. `origin/my-branch`.

 ### Drag and drop to push